Table of Contents

 The mechanization of industrial processes in the United States was brought by cheap raw materials and a chronic shortage of skilled labor.
 As a result, the standardization of products became required.
-The volume production of cars, firearms, sewing machines, bicycles, and various other items skyrocketed.
-In fact, the United States produces 485,000 of the world total of 606,124 motor vehicles in 1913.
+The volume of production of cars, firearms, sewing machines, bicycles, and various other items skyrocketed.
+In fact, the United States produces 485,000 of the world’s total of 606,124 motor vehicles in 1913.

 The Widespread Normalization

 Automobiles slowly became common in many households.
-The convenience and flexibility that owning a car provides you with has made it the most preferred form of transport in Australia.
+The convenience and flexibility that owning a car provide you with has made it the most preferred form of transport in Australia.
 As reported by the Australian Bureau of Statistics, “the number of passenger vehicles registered per 1,000 population has increased from 250 in 1965 to 465 in 1995.”

 What Are the Different Kinds of Car Body Styles and Models You Will Cover in Automotive Courses in Sydney for International Students?

 There are various types of car body styles that we come across in our daily lives.
 Here is a list of car body styles and models you will learn about in automotive courses in Sydney for international students:

 This passenger car can be driven with or without a hood in place.
 Most convertibles have a fully powered fabric roof that folds down, but a few still have to be lowered by hand.
 There are also a few models with automatically operated, self-storing, retractable hardtops.
 Semi-convertible car body styles also became popular due to the 1966 Porsche 911 Targa.